wp-plugins/validated-field-for-acf/readme.txt

 4. Example of PHP validation failure with the error message raised to the UI.

 == Changelog ==

+= 1.0.2 =
+* Bug fix for editing a validated field.
+Ensure proper type is selected and UI refresh is triggered.
+Props @fab4_33.

 = 1.0.1 =
 * Clean up strict warnings